Jet Lag Recovery Calculator

 About this calculator

 Jet lag occurs because your circadian rhythm — an internal ~24-hour biological clock — is out of sync with the local day-night cycle at your destination.
-Recovery time (days) = ⌈(timezoneDifference × directionFactor + age × 0.1 + flightDuration × 0.05) / sleepQuality⌉, where directionFactor is 0.9 for eastbound travel and 1.1 for westbound, and ⌈ ⌉ denotes the ceiling function (always rounding up to the nearest whole day).
-Eastbound travel is harder for most people because it requires advancing the body clock, which the circadian system resists more than delays.
+Recovery time (days) = ⌈(timezoneDifference × directionFactor + age × 0.1 + flightDuration × 0.05) / sleepQuality⌉, where directionFactor now applies directly from your selection: 1.0 for eastbound travel and 0.7 for westbound, and ⌈ ⌉ denotes the ceiling function (always rounding up to the nearest whole day).
+Eastbound travel is harder for most people because it requires advancing the body clock, which the circadian system resists more than delays — the higher eastbound factor reflects that.
 Age increases recovery time because melatonin production and sleep architecture become less flexible with age.
 Better sleep quality (higher score) divides the numerator, shortening predicted recovery.

 How to use